Heroes and Horses – A Navy SEAL’s Mission to Help Other Combat Veterans Find Their New Purpose

 The veterans and the horses work together to find their purpose.
 Every veteran who successfully completes the Heroes and Horses program returns home with that purpose in their lives.
 “A job is what you do.
 A purpose is who you are,” and unless veterans are pushed to find a purpose outside of combat, they cannot break free from their past.

-If you think Heroes and Horses is as extraordinary as we do, please take a moment to visit their Facebook page or their website to learn more about them.
+If you think Heroes and Horses is as extraordinary as we do, please take a moment to learn more about them at the links below.
 There are lots of ways you can get involved and help right from your home – starting with simply commenting on and sharing this story.